-Manufactured in Birmingham by a now forgotten maker, Timbrell & Wright Machine Tool & Engineering of Slaney Street, Birmingham, their early models, starting from what must have been the late 1920s, were relatively tiny and intended for the production of smaller parts.
+A long-forgotten maker, Timbrell & Wright Machine Tool & Engineering was based in Slaney Street, Birmingham and made a range of machine tools - including a small, stub-type horizontal miller - but appear to have concentrated on capstan lathes.
+Their early models, starting from what must have been the late 1920s, were relatively tiny and intended for the production of smaller parts.
 In later years their range expanded to include machines of a similar size to the better-known Ward and Herbert No. 2 Models, though it is believed that the original versions survived until the end of WW2 - alongside examples from the likes of Myford - when small lathes of this type would have been in short supply.

 The earliest versions were of absolutely straightforward construction, the lathe having its headstock and bed cast "as-one" (adding to rigidity) and with the latter arranged, like the Myford Series 7 lathes, with a flat top (43/8" wide") and narrow 90° ways to guide the cut-off slide and 6-station turret head with its 5/8" bore tooling holes.